-Learn more about RV refrigerator service and why it’s so important
+Why RV refrigerator service is so important

 RV refrigerators have different maintenance requirements than home refrigerators.
 Watch my video below where I’ll go over why it’s so important to keep your RV refrigerator serviced annually.
+I’m referring to absorption refrigerators, those that operate on both LP gas and electricity.

 House models simply sit, whereas RV refrigerators must endure a strenuous existence of regular jostling, periods without consistent cooling and out-of-level situations.